alanbuzdar/NodeJS-Runtime/Notes/Results.md

 it seems the Mark-sweep GC is running fairly often as well.
 Usually only takes 4ms but a few times it took 700+ ms.

 AFter changing GC settings I am able to get 256k connections!

+### Test on 5/29

+To handle my pings better, I decided to have one timer that goes off for pings

+this is instead of having one timer for each connection handling pings

+For each timer, it will go through a portion of the clients and ping them

+This works smoothly  up to 275k connections.

+ However, at this point the program completely hangs and kswapd0 process starts.

+ This process takes up almost all the CPU.